A Henry Anton married an Emma Wykes at Christ Church, Crewe, (Cheshire East 1029/1/274) in 1875. These are possibly Henry’s parents.

-The 1901 census shows the family living at 61 Nantwich Road, Monks Coppenhall, Cheshire.
+The 1901 census records the family living at 61 Nantwich Road, Monks Coppenhall, Cheshire.
 Their surname had been transcribed as ANTON.
 Henry Snr.
 57 was still a Tin Plate Worker at home.
 His wife Emma was 50.
-The listed ‘children’ were Eveline, 21 and Eva, 16 were both Tailoresses making men and boys clothing.
+The listed children were Eveline, 21 and Eva, 16 were both Tailoresses making men and boys clothing.
 Ida J was 19 and was a Dressmaker working for her own account.
 Henry A. 17 was like his father, a Tin Plate Worker at home.
 Randolph L.A.
 Auton was 9.
 There was a boarder, Henry Mansell, 36.
-Their daughter Miranda was no longer at home.
+Their daughter Miranda was not in the household as she was married and living with her husband James Adnitt in Alexander Steet Crewe.

-Henry was to marry Wilhelmina Roberts , again in the same Church as his parents and sister, Christ Church, Crewe, in 1911 (Cheshire East 1029/5/362), but after Henry’s death in 1916, Wilhelmina remarried on the 3rd November 1917 to William Wainwright at St. Deniol’s Church in Hawarden.
+Henry married Wilhelmina Roberts in 1911 , (in the same Church as his parents and sister had married, Christ Church, Crewe) (Cheshire East 1029/5/362).
+After Henry’s death in 1916, Wilhelmina remarried.
+She married William Wainwright on the 3rd November 1917 at St. Deniol’s Church in Hawarden.

 UK soldiers who Died in The Great War 1914-19 accessible on www.ancestry.co.uk confirms the regimental details at the top of this page.
 It tells us that he enlisted in Manchester and this source tells us that he died of wounds.